Chinese New Year - Year of the Tiger for Preschoolers

 Chinese Spring Rolls by Joshua Hoehne from Unsplash

 • Longevity Noodles – symbolize happiness and longevity.
-They are longer than normal noodles and uncut.
-They are prepared fried and served on a plate, or boiled and served in a bowl with their broth.
+They are longer than usual noodles and uncut.
+They are prepared fried and served on a plate or boiled and served in a bowl with broth.

 • Fish – to increase prosperity.
 Traditionally, the fish should be the last dish eaten.
 It can be cooked by boiling, steaming, and braising.